josephbeuysmum/Dertisch/README.md

 			_ application: UIApplication,
 			didFinishLaunchingWithOptions launchOptions: [UIApplicationLaunchOptionsKey: Any]?) -> Bool {
 			window = UIWindow(frame: UIScreen.main.bounds)
-			FZRoutingService().start(rootViewController: "SomeViewController", window: window!)
+			DTMaitreD().start(rootDish: "SomeDish", window: window!)
 			return true
 		}
 	}

-`FZRoutingService`'s start up routine includes a call to its own `registerDependencies()` function, which is where the app's required dependencies must be registered.
-Extend `FZRoutingService` to implement this function:
+`DTMaitreD`'s start up routine includes a call to its own `registerDependencies()` function, which is where the app's required kitchenStaff must be registered.
+Extend `DTMaitreD` to implement this function:

 	import Dertisch

-	extension FZRoutingService: FZRoutingServiceExtensionProtocol {
+	extension DTMaitreD: DTMaitreDExtensionProtocol {
 		public func registerDependencies(with key: String) {
-	//		register(FZCoreDataProxy.self, with: key)
+	//		register(DTCoreDataSousChef.self, with: key)
-			register(FZTemporaryValuesProxy.self, with: key)
+			register(DTTemporaryValuesSousChef.self, with: key)
-			register(FZUrlSessionService.self, with: key)
+			register(DTUrlSessionSousChef.self, with: key)
-	//		register(FZImageProxy.self, with: key, injecting: [FZUrlSessionService.self])
+	//		register(DTImageSousChef.self, with: key, injecting: [DTUrlSessionSousChef.self])
-			register(SomeProxy.self, with: key)
+			register(SomeSousChef.self, with: key)
-			register(SomeService.self, with: key, injecting: [SomeProxy.self])
+			register(SomeService.self, with: key, injecting: [SomeSousChef.self])
 			register(
-				"SomeViewController",
+				"SomeDish",
-				as: SomeViewController.self,
+				as: SomeDish.self,
 				with: SomeInteractor.self,
 				and: SomePresenter.self,
 				lockedBy: key,
-				andInjecting: [SomeProxy.self])
+				andInjecting: [SomeSousChef.self])
 		}
 	}

-In the above example, because `FZCoreDataProxy` and `FZImageProxy` are commented out, injectable instances of these two model classes will not be instantiated, as whatever app it is that is utilising this code presumably has no need of their functionality.^^
+In the above example, because `DTCoreDataSousChef` and `DTImageSousChef` are commented out, injectable instances of these two model classes will not be instantiated, as whatever app it is that is utilising this code presumably has no need of their functionality.^^

 ^^ *it would make more sense to simply delete these two lines, but they are included here to demonstrate how they would be used if they were needed.*

-All `Dertisch` model classes have `FZSignalsService` injected by default, and it is also possible to inject other model classes into each other.
-For instance, in the code example above `FZImageProxy` has `FZUrlSessionService` injected as it depends upon it to load external images.
+All `Dertisch` model classes have `DTOrders` injected by default, and it is also possible to inject other model classes into each other.
+For instance, in the code example above `DTImageSousChef` has `DTUrlSessionSousChef` injected as it depends upon it to load external images.

-The above code example features the two model classes `SomeProxy` and `SomeService`.
+The above code example features the two model classes `SomeSousChef` and `SomeService`.
 These are bespoke model classes not included in `Dertisch` but written specifically for the implementing app in question.
-The boilerplate code for `SomeProxy` looks like this:
+The boilerplate code for `SomeSousChef` looks like this:

 	import Dertisch

-	extension SomeProxy: FZModelClassProtocol {
+	extension SomeSousChef: DTKitchenProtocol {
-		var closet: FZModelClassCloset { return closet_ }
+		var closet: DTKitchenCloset { return closet_ }
-		func activate() {}
+		func startShift() {}
-		mutating func deallocate() {}
+		mutating func cleanUp() {}
 	}

-	class SomeProxy {
+	class SomeSousChef {
-		fileprivate var key_: FZKey!
+		fileprivate var key_: DTKey!
-		fileprivate var closet_: FZModelClassCloset!
+		fileprivate var closet_: DTKitchenCloset!

 		required init() {
-			key_ = FZKey(self)
+			key_ = DTKey(self)
-			closet_ = FZModelClassCloset(self, key: key_)
+			closet_ = DTKitchenCloset(self, key: key_)
 		}
 	}

 And adding your own functionality in looks like this:

-	protocol SomeProxyProtocol: FZModelClassProtocol {
+	protocol SomeSousChefProtocol: DTKitchenProtocol {
 		mutating func someFunction(someData: Any)
 	}

-	extension SomeProxy: SomeProxyProtocol {
+	extension SomeSousChef: SomeSousChefProtocol {
 		...
 		mutating func someFunction(someData: Any) {}
 	}

-`key_`, `closet_`, and `closet` are properties which allow dependencies to be injected by `FZRoutingService`, whilst simultaneously ensuring they are locked privately inside thereafter, and only available to - in this case - `SomeProxy`. `key_` and `closet_` are forced unwrapped vars so that `self` can be injected into them at initialisation.^^^
+`key_`, `closet_`, and `closet` are properties which allow kitchenStaff to be injected by `DTMaitreD`, whilst simultaneously ensuring they are locked privately inside thereafter, and only available to - in this case - `SomeSousChef`. `key_` and `closet_` are forced unwrapped vars so that `self` can be injected into them at initialisation.^^^

 ^^^ *the purpose of which is to ensure that the object they are injected into can only have one instance of each, as multiple instances of either would cause runtime errors.*